shreyakantha/hangman-console-game/README.md

 All input is converted to uppercase automatically.

 ## 🧩 Appendix
-This project was completed as *The first task Hangman Game* under the CodeAlpha Python Programming Internship, focusing on strengthening core Python fundamentals and basic game logic.
+This project was completed as ***The first task Hangman Game*** under the **CodeAlpha Python Programming Internship**, focusing on strengthening core Python fundamentals and basic game logic.

 ## 📌 Related Projects
 *The following projects were completed as part of the same **CodeAlpha internship** program and focus on strengthening core Python programming concepts.*